-For migrants, stopover in Yemen often means rape and torture
+Seeking a better life in Saudi Arabia, migrants find torture, death in Yemen

 Locals can rattle off the traffickers’ names.
 One of them, a Yemeni named Mohammed al-Usili, runs more than 20 hosh.
 He’s famous for the red Nissan SUV he drives through town.

 Others belong to Sabaha, one of the biggest tribes in southern Yemen, some of whom are famous for their involvement in illicit businesses.
-Yemenis call the Sabaha “bandits” who have no political loyalties to any of the warring parties.
+Yemenis call the Sabaha “bandits” who have no political loyalties to any of the warring parties..

 Many traffickers speak openly of their activities, but deny they torture, blaming others.